HOPLAB-LBP/hoplab-wiki/docs/research/fmri/fmri-procedure.md

 2. **Adjusting the Lens**:
    If the lens is out of position, use the buttons next to the lens on the projector to adjust — **do not touch the lens directly**.

-3. **Common Issues**:
+#### Common Issues

 If the screen is showing a blue window or incorrect display:

 - Check that the projector cable is properly connected to the stimulus computer.
 - Ensure the source is set to DisplayPort.
      Press the DisplayPort button on the remote to reset the projector to standard settings.

 !!! tip "Viewing Projector Menu"
     To view the projector menu, you'll need to be inside the scanner room with the remote.
 Remove the filter, then use the remote inside the scanner to see the menu options on the projection screen.

 ---

 ## Getting the Volunteer Ready for the Scanner

 ### Earplugs and Headphones